 The advent and evolution of Computer Village

 Before Otigba street and its environs became the marketplace for phones, laptop repairs, sundry items and general hustling, it was a wide expanse of farmlands in the 60s.
-A report by Temitayo Olofinlua shows that in the 70s, the local government constructed the roads in Ikeja which attracted artisans to the area.
+A report by Temitayo Olofinlua shows how in the 70s, the local government constructed the roads in Ikeja which attracted artisans to the area.
 The establishment of the old secretariat building heralded the commercialization of the area.
 Offices spaces (which were mainly occupied by lawyers) sprang up quickly.
 By 1979, Murtala Mohammed Airport was commissioned and along came the ‘warehousing trend.’

 “Soon, clearing and forwarding agents chose the place as